EOLab-HSRW/esp32s3_object_detection/day_2/README.md

 - Run cell by cell the notebook, following the instructions it gives.

 ## Exploring and hyperparameter tuning using keras_tuner
 Now that you know what edge impulse studio is doing, you can look for optimal hyperparameter values locally.
-For this, we will use the notebook []()
+For this, we will use the notebook [Hypertuning.ipynb](./Hypertuning.ipynb).
+You can simply open it using your jupyter notebook directory.

+## Time to explore by yourself
+Your task is to improve the your model.
+You know that your transfer learning model from Impulse performs better.
+So instead of using a shallow model, let's make use of a pretrained model and adapt it to our needs.
+We suggest you to do the following:

+- In jupyterlab, duplicate the Hypertuning notebook and rename it, for example Hypertuning_Transfer.
+- In Edge Impulse Studio, have a look to the Impulse of the Mobilenet network you used in day1.
+Open the "Expert mode" to have access to the code.
+-